btimby/tpq/README.md

 ```

 In the above, none of the statements have any affect, and the queue item remains
 in the table to be "retried" by another consumer.
-Since FOR UPDATE is used, the
+Since `FOR UPDATE` is used,
-queue item remains locked to avoid multiple consumers obtaining that item from
+the queue item remains locked to avoid multiple consumers obtaining that item
-the queue.
+from the queue.

 Usage
 -----

-Database connection information can be provided via the library API or
+Database connection information can be provided via the library API.
-environment variables.

 ```python
 import tpq